 scopefor contexts is no longer possible.

-projectmeans that groups of this context will be bound to the project in which they are created and available for all the sub levels in this project, but they won’t be shared with other projects of the organization.
+projectmeans that groups of this context will be bound to the project in which they are created and available for all the sub levels in this project, but they won’t be shared with other projects of the team.

 boardmeans that groups of this context will be bound to the board in which they are created, and won’t be shared with other board.

 All contexts will have a hidden scope value of

 Multiple choicesfields will have an hidden scope value of

 Cards can only be in one group of this context at a time, cards cannot belong to more than one group of this context.

 You can also apply a random color to newly created group if you check the specific option.

 You can choose a display mode for the group in the tile view of a card :